Delt06/bpy-rename/README.md

 ## Requirements
-From the `/bin` directory of the Blender's built-in Python, execute:
+From the `/bin` directory of the Blender's built-in Python, execute with admin rights:

 ```
 ./python -m ensurepip